GabiUdroiu/Facultate/README.md

 # C++ Exercises Collection 💻

-This repository contains a collection of basic C++ exercises.

-## 🤔 About

 This repository consists of a collection of basic C++ exercises that cover a range of topics including:

 - **Object-Oriented Programming (OOP) Basics**